Afghan president says unofficial dialogue with the Taliban aimed at ending war has been going on for “quite some time”.

 |Karzai says he has opened contacts with the Taliban as a step towards ending the war in Afghanistan [AFP]|

-In the latest claim, Karzai has told Al Jazeera’s Frost over the World programme, to be aired on Friday, that he had face-to-face meetings with senior members of the Taliban.
+The Afghan president had previously told Al Jazeera’s Frost over the World programme, to be aired on Friday, that he had face-to-face meetings with senior members of the Taliban.

 The Taliban also said that negotiating with the Karzai government “in conditions of foreign military presence in Afghanistan, is a waste of time”.